stemangiola/zhejiang2020/README.md

 Material [web page](https://stemangiola.github.io/zhejiang2020/articles/tidytranscriptomics.html).

-This material was created for the [BioC Asia 2020 conference](https://biocasia2020.bioconductor.org/) workshop but it can also be used for self-learning.
+This material was created for the [Zhejiang 2020 workshop](https://zhejiang2020.bioconductor.org/) workshop but it can also be used for self-learning.

 More details on the workshop are below.